-Quitting smoking can add years to your life and lets you take control of your health.
-Here are just some of the ways that your body starts to repair itself after you quit smoking:
+Here are just some of the ways that your body starts to repair itself after you quit smoking.

-The oxygen levels in your blood return to normal.
+The oxygen carbon monoxide levels in your blood return to normal.

 Your sense of smell and taste start to improve.